shopware/docs/guides/plugins/plugins/storefront/add-javascript-as-script-tag.md

 ## Overview

-In many cases you want to add your JavaScript to your main entry point `<plugin root>/src/Resources/app/storefront/src/main.js` in order to automatically compile it alongside with the Storefront JavScript.
+You often want to add your JavaScript to your main entry point `<plugin root>/src/Resources/app/storefront/src/main.js` to automatically compile it alongside the Storefront JavaScript.
-For more information, please refer to [Add custom Javascript](add-custom-javascript.md).
+Please refer to [Add custom Javascript](add-custom-javascript.md) for more information.

 However, you might want to add JavaScript as a separate `<script>` tag in the HTML.
-For example to load a script from an external CDN.
+For example, to load a script from an external CDN.
-You will learn how you can extend the template in order to add a `<script>` tag.
+You will learn how to extend the template to add a `<script>` tag.

 ## Prerequisites

-For this guide you need a running plugin and therefore a running Shopware 6 instance, with full access to all files.
-You will also need a brief understanding how a [template extension](customize-templates.md) works.
+For this guide, you need a running plugin, Shopware 6 instance, and full access to all files.
+You also need a brief understanding of how a [template extension](customize-templates.md) works.

 ## Adding JavaScript as a separate script tag

-You can extend the default template that is including the `<head>` section of the page: `src/Storefront/Resources/views/storefront/layout/meta.html.twig`.
+You can extend the default template that includes the `<head>` section of the page: `src/Storefront/Resources/views/storefront/layout/meta.html.twig`.
-While it is possible to add a `<script>` anywhere in the HTML via template extensions, it is recommended to include your script alongside with the default scripts by extending the block `layout_head_javascript_hmr_mode`.
+While it is possible to add a `<script>` anywhere in the HTML via template extensions, it is recommended to include your script alongside the default scripts by extending the block `layout_head_javascript_hmr_mode`.

 ```twig
 {# <plugin root>/src/Resources/views/storefront/layout/meta.html.twig #}